Early Black Friday Amazon Echo deals are here

 On paper, Black Friday is Nov.
 27, the day after Thanksgiving.
-But most of the biggest retailers this year are coming in hot with "Black Friday" deals all November long.
-Best Buy just finished a strong sale with some huge early discounts, and Walmart's big sale starts Wednesday.
-But here's the thing: some of the solid Amazon device discounts that first started with Prime Day in mid-October are still available, at least at Amazon (where it's now dubbed "the Alexa birthday sale") and Best Buy ("Select Black Friday ad deals available now").
+But most of the biggest retailers are coming in hot with "Black Friday" deals all November long.
+Walmart's big sale just started, for example, and Amazon is still offering major Amazon device discounts that rival last month's Prime Day sale.

-Will any of these products see even bigger price cuts on Black Friday?
+Will any of these products see even bigger price cuts on Black Friday proper?
 Doubtful.
-A lot of these deals match the all-time-lows offered on Amazon Prime Day.
-If you're worried, though, consider shopping for these same items at Best Buy, which has a low-price guarantee in place.
-(Best Buy also has them in stock as of now; Amazon is showing delayed ship dates for many of the deals.)
+A lot of these deals match the all-time-lows offered on Prime Day.
+Take note, however, that many of them aren't available to ship for 2-3 weeks.

-What's more, if you wait, there's a chance the product you want will be sold out -- precisely because of all the early sales happening now.
-Food for thought while you browse these deals.
+Also worth noting: Amazon has yet to start offering discounts on the new products announced last month, such as the Echo Show 10, 4th-gen Echo Dot and Eero 6 mesh router.
+We fully expect those items to get the sale treatment at some point; we're just not sure when.

 Don't see anything you want here?
 Don't worry -- more Black Friday and Cyber Monday sales are coming.